 His internship and post-doctoral residency took place at the Veterans’ Affairs Medical Center in Bedford, MA., where he served as the Assistant Director of the Bedford CBT Center, co-authored articles based on research supported by the National Institute of Mental Health, (NIMH) and developed the “Continual Awareness” meditation based group therapy for trauma survivors.
 Dr. Tirch completed a second year post-doctoral fellowship at AICT with Dr. Leahy.

-In addition to his training in Western psychology, Dr. Tirch has had extensive experience in Eastern meditative and philosophical disciplines over the past 25 years.
-This training includes work in Japanese Zen and Vajryana Buddhism, Tibetan Buddhism, and other Central Asian meditative disciplines.
+In addition to his training in Western psychology, Dr. Tirch has had extensive experience in Eastern meditative and philosophical disciplines over the past 35 years.
+This training includes work in Japanese Zen and Vajryana Buddhism, Tibetan Buddhism, The Gurdjieff Work, yoga and bhakti yoga.

 Dr. Tirch has benefited by participating in numerous trainings with many mentors, experts, friends and colleagues such as Paul Gilbert, Robert Leahy, Kelly Wilson, Steven C. Hayes, Robert Fripp, Robyn Walser and Zindel Segal.
 Dr. Tirch is a founding participant in the ACT peer consultation group for New York City and Environs (ACTNYCE).

-The primary valued aim of all of Dr. Tirch’s research, writing, training and psychotherapy practice is an expanding sensitivity to human suffering, combined with the development and dissemination of ever more effective, evidence based methods for the alleviation of this suffering.
+The primary valued aim of all of Dr. Tirch’s research, writing, training and psychotherapy practice is the pursuit of liberation from suffering for all beings. grounded in the development and dissemination of ever more effective, evidence based methods for the alleviation of this suffering.